mushenghe/lab-exercises/README.md

 ```
 git checkout -b release/1.0 devel
 ```
-This is where you and others may spend time preparing the code to be released (eg. documentation) and determine when it is ready for primetime.
+This is where you and others may spend time preparing the code to be released (eg. documentation) and determine when it is ready to be officially released.

 Open your `README.md` file in a text editor (eg. vim, Sublime Text).
-Next to "Lab #1: Introduction to Git workflow", type "This is ready for primetime!" and save it.
+Next to "Lab 01: Introduction to Git workflow", type "This is ready for primetime!", and save it.

-Let's just imagine your team has reviewed everything and agrees with your declaration.
+Let's just imagine your team has reviewed everything and agrees `release/1.0` is ready to be shipped.
 Make a pull request, where this time, "base" is set to "master" and "compare" is set to "release/1.0".
 Accept the pull request.

 6. **Update your development branch with changes made in the release branch.** In the process of preparing a release version of the code, the `release/1.0` branch has diverted slightly from the `devel` branch.
-It is important to note that while some have been part of the release process, others in your team may have continued developing new features.
+It is important to note that while some members have been part of the release process, others in your team may have continued developing new features.
 Therefore, `release/1.0` has to be integrated back into the `devel` branch.
 In order to do this, you can
 ```
 git checkout devel
 git merge release/1.0
 git push -u origin devel
 ```
 Since the `release/1.0` branch has served its purposes, you can now remove it.
-You can do this by removing it locally:
+You can do this locally by:
 ```
 git branch -d release/1.0
 ```
-and remotely:
+and remotely by:
 ```
 git push origin --delete release/1.0
 ```

 ## Verification
-Email your certificate and a screenshot of your network graph to a senior lab member.
+Once you've completed the instructions, email your certificate and a screenshot of your network graph to a senior lab member.
 One way to do the latter is to go to your `lab-exercises` repository using a web browser, clicking on the "Insights" tab, and then selecting on "Network".
 You should be able to this similarly usings tools such as `gitk`.